-In implementation of Article 154-bis of the Consolidated Law on Finance - introduced by Italian Law no. 262 of December 28, 2005 and subsequently modified by Italian Legislative Decree no. 303 of December 29, 2006 - Terna's Shareholders' Meeting of May 24, 2007 provided for in the Bylaws (Article 21.4) the position of Manager charged with preparing the Company's financial reports, delegating his appointment to the Board of Directors, following the indication by the Board of Statutory Auditors, based on specific requirements of professionalism.
+In implementation of Article 154-bis of the Consolidated Law on Finance - introduced by Italian Law no. 262 of December 28, 2005 and subsequently modified by Italian Legislative Decree no. 303 of December 29, 2006 - Terna's Shareholders' Meeting of May 24, 2007 provided for in the Bylaws (Article 21.4) the position of Executive in charge of the preparation of the company's accounting documents, delegating his appointment to the Board of Directors, following the indication by the Board of Statutory Auditors, based on specific requirements of professionalism.

-The choice to reserve the appointment and revoking of the Manager charged with preparing the Company's financial reports to the Board of Directors was carried out in line with the legal provisions that directly give the Board of Directors the specific task of supervision (Article 154-bis, paragraph 4 of the Consolidated Law on Finance).
-In this regard, within the scope of the "Internal Audit and Risk Management System of the Terna Group" guidelines, as most recently updated on December 19, 2012 and already presented in this section, the Board has specifically assigned the "Director in Charge of the Internal Audit and Risk Management System", regulated by the Corporate Governance Code, the task of making the appointment proposals, after consulting the Board of Statutory Auditors.
+The choice to reserve the appointment and revoking of the Executive in charge of the preparation of the company's accounting documents to the Board of Directors was carried out in line with the legal provisions that directly give the Board of Directors the specific task of supervision (Article 154-bis, paragraph 4 of the Consolidated Law on Finance).
+In this regard, within the scope of the "Internal Audit and Risk Management System of the Terna Group" guidelines, as most recently updated on December 15, 2016 and already presented in this section, the Board has specifically assigned the "Director in Charge of the Internal Audit and Risk Management System", regulated by the Corporate Governance Code, the task of making the appointment proposals, after consulting the Board of Statutory Auditors.

-The Manager charged with preparing the Company's financial reports must also be in possession of the requirements of honour indicated by law and professionalism indicated in the Bylaws (Article 21.4).
+The Executive in charge of the preparation of the company's accounting documents must also be in possession of the requirements of honour indicated by law and professionalism indicated in the Bylaws (Article 21.4).

-In particular, the Manager charged with preparing the Company's financial reports must have at least three years' experience in:
+In particular, the Executive in charge of the preparation of the company's accounting documents must have at least three years' experience in: